papercutter0324/F-PASS/README.md

 ### Why not use Ansible instead of a shell script?

-While Ansible is a powerful tool for configuration management, our project prioritizes simplicity and transparency for end-users.
-The shell script approach allows users to easily see and understand exactly what commands will be executed on their system.
-It doesn't require additional software installation and is more approachable for users who may not be familiar with Ansible.
-However, for more complex setups or managing multiple systems, Ansible could be a viable alternative.

-Created with ❤️ for Open Source
+This is designed to be a simple, user-friendly app for newbies and experienced users.
+While Ansible is a powerful tool for configuration management, it's not easily used by less-experienced users.